-Members of Our Board of Directors
+Our Board of Directors

-Set forth below are the names and certain biographical information about each member of our board of directors, or board, as of March 31, 2018.
-The information presented includes each director's principal occupation and business experience for the past five years and the names of other public companies of which he has served as a director during the past five years.
-We believe that all of our directors possess the attributes and characteristics described in "-Board Processes-Director Nomination Process."
+Set forth below are the names and certain biographical information about each director nominee and continuing member of our board of directors, or board, as of March 31, 2019.
+The information presented includes each director nominee's and continuing director's principal occupation and business experience for the past five years and the names of other public companies of which he or she has served as a director during the past five years.
+Jaswinder Chadha, who currently serves as a Class II director but has not been nominated to stand for re-election to our board of directors, and W. James O'Shea, who currently serves as a class I director but has notified the board of his resignation from the board effective upon the conclusion of the 2019 Annual Meeting, are not listed below.
+We believe that all of our directors and nominees possess the attributes and characteristics described in "-Board Processes-Director Nomination Process."

 Name Age Position

-Antony Mattessich 51 President, Chief Executive Officer and Director
+Antony Mattessich 52 President, Chief Executive Officer and Director

 Amarpreet Sawhney, Ph.D.
-51 Executive Chairman of our Board of Directors
+52 Chairman of our Board of Directors

-Jaswinder Chadha 50 Director

 Jeffrey S. Heier, M.D.
-(3) 57 Director
+(3) 58 Director

 Richard L. Lindstrom, M.D.
-(2)(3) 70 Director
+(2)(3) 71 Director

-W. James O'Shea (1)(3) 68 Director

-Bruce A. Peacock (1)(2) 66 Director
+Bruce A. Peacock (1)(2) 67 Director

-Charles Warden (1)(2) 49 Director
+Charles Warden (1)(2) 50 Director

+Leslie J. Williams 59 Director

+Seung Suh Hong, Ph.D.
+(4) 61 Director Nominee
-(1) Member of the Audit Committee.

-(2) Member of the Compensation Committee.

-(3) Member of the Nominating and Corporate Governance Committee.
+- (1) Member of the Audit Committee. - (2) Member of the Compensation Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) Dr. Hong has been nominated for election as a Class II director to assume the board seat currently occupied by Jaswinder Chadha.